-The Mother Sauce of SeneGambia cuisine and bedrock of many important dishes such as THE world renowned Thieboudienne.
-This rustic, hearty and slow-cooked tomato-based stew has many variants – from chicken (guinarr), fish (djeun), to lamb (yapp) – and even vegetarian (legumes), making it a local favorite all year round.
+The Mother Sauce of SeneGambia cuisine and bedrock of many important dishes such as the world renowned Thieboudienne.
+This rustic, hearty and slow-cooked perfectly spiced tomato-based stew has many variants – from chicken (guinarr), fish (djeun), to lamb (yapp) – and even vegetarian (legumes), making it a local favorite all year round.
 It might remind you of an elevated and intensely flavored ragout.

 - 1 jar Mombasa Tamarind Simmer Sauce

 - 4 lbs. bone-in skinless chicken drumsticks or thighs